Active vs. passive open enrollment: Find the right strategy

 Passive enrollment, often referred to as auto-enrollment, is a streamlined benefits enrollment method that employers adopt to ensure consistent benefits coverage for their employees.
 Under this system, employees are automatically re-enrolled into their existing plans or the nearest equivalent, eliminating the risk of coverage lapses due to non-participation during the enrollment period.
 While this model offers simplicity, it’s crucial to note its potential downside: employees might neglect to enhance their benefits knowledge, contemplate alterations in plans, or update their personal details.
 Such oversights can lead to complications in the future.

-Pros and cons of passive enrollment
+Pros of passive enrollment

-• Doesn’t encourage ongoing benefits education.
+Doesn’t encourage ongoing benefits education

-How to set-up an Employee benefits plan
+How to set-up an employee benefits plan

 Before deciding which enrollment approach to take, make sure you have an employee benefits plan set up, including considerations for employee benefits liability insurance.
 This will help you make a decision on whether you should take an active enrollment or passive enrollment approach.
 To set up a benefit plan: